 Puppy treats should be the nutritious things.
 My (and ALL my dogs’ top favorite treat choice is “Stella & Chewy’s Chicken Freeze Dried Raw Diet Dog Food or their “Meal Mixers”) Remember, your puppy has a very small stomach & you don’t want them to fill it up on junk food so the nutrition in your treats is important.
 I have more about good SAFE treats with links to help you listed on my page “Puppy’s First Year”.
-Another top favorite is Freeze Dried Liver.
-Here is a link to some treats that Cesar suggests that I am sure they will be safe.
-They are made from ALL USA raised/sourced ingredients & USDA inspected.
-It is safe to use most human food as treats.
+Another top favorite is “PureBites” Liver.
+The “PureBites” brand seems to all be good quality & sourced in USA.
 BE SURE to sign up here for Free Recall Alerts.